Nevith/WebGL_basics/README.md

 - We use the [Blinn-Phong shading model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_shading_model)

-- Textures can be mapped to objects with the provided texture coordinates, or with generated texture coordinates(plane, cylindrical, spherical) on all 3 axis
+- Textures can be mapped to objects with the provided texture coordinates or with generated texture coordinates(plane, cylindrical, spherical) on all 3 axis

 - [Bump mapping](https://en.wikipedia.org/wiki/Bump_mapping) is also implemented